Regional Commissions

 Apply to a Regional Commission

-Duties of our Regional Commissions include: studying, reviewing, and reporting on the status of women and girls in the county; promoting and facilitating collaboration among local women’s organizations; recommending policies that benefit women to agencies, officers of the state, and local government; and holding fact-finding hearings and other public forums as it may deem necessary.
-Commissions meet at least 6 times a year, at the members’ discretion.
+Regional commission’s duties include: studying, reviewing, and reporting on the status of women and girls in the county; promoting and facilitating collaboration among local women and girl serving organizations; recommending policies that benefit women and girls to agencies, officers of the state, and local government; and holding fact-finding hearings and other public forums as it may deem necessary.
+Commissions typically meet monthly, or every two months, at the members’ discretion.

 The Regional Commission Process